 The GEBCO Seabed 2030 project was created to try to bridge the data gap on the Earth's seabed once and for all.
-He shared the different ways he plans to do this.
+He shared the different ways he plans to do it.
 One of these involves new technologies such as Ocean Infinity's fleet of ocean-going robot ships.
-The automatic boats have already been engaged for commercial purposes e logistics.
+The automatic boats have already been committed for commercial purposes e logistics.

 The company plans to transform the ocean information industry by relying on the latest technologies and the most powerful computers available.

-The company CEO, Oliver plunkett, told the BBC: “Ocean Infinity has ordered 11 robots of different sizes.
-The smallest are 21 meters long and the largest 37 meters, all capable of trans-ocean voyages, guided by ground control centers “.
+The company's CEO, Oliver plunkett, told the BBC: "Ocean Infinity has ordered 11 robots of different sizes.
+The smallest are 21 meters long and the largest 37 meters, all capable of trans-ocean voyages, guided by ground control centers."
 The main control center will be based in the Southampton area on the south coast of England.